spack/spack-tutorial/tutorial_binary_cache.rst

 * Checks to see if there is a spack binary package that matches your exact SHA.
-• If a binary package is found, spack checks to see if you the signature on the spack binary package is trusted.
+• If a binary package is found, spack checks to see if the signature on the spack binary package is trusted.
 * If the signature is trusted, then spack
   * Unzips the spack package into your local installation prefix